Washington State Department of Archaeology and Historic Preservation: History

 Washington's State Historic Preservation Office was first created by Washington State Bill 363 in 1967.
 Within a year, the State Advisory Board convened for the first time, and it was staffed by the State Parks Department.
 Funding for the program was not secured until 1973, and coincided with the creation of the Washington Heritage Register.
 In 1975, the first Washington SHPO was appointed.
 The office bounced around for a time, cycling between independent agency and housed within another state agency.
 Most recently, DAHP became an independent agency after leaving the Washington State Department of Community, Trade and Economic Development (now the Washington State Department of Commerce, formerly the Department of Community Development and the Department of Trade and Economic Development) as the Office of Archaeology and Historic Preservation.

 DAHP was made into a state agency by the Washington State HB 1706-2005, and was codified into the Revised Code of Washington, 43.334.

 Agency Functions

 State Historic Preservation Officer

 DAHP houses Washington's State Historic Preservation Office (SHPO), a position created by the National Historic Preservation Act.
 The SHPO conducts reviews of the impacts to historic resources caused by construction funded by federal dollars under the authority of the National Historic Preservation Act, section 101.
 Governor Christine Gregoire's 2005 executive order, EO 05-05, further extended the Washington SHPO's authority to include the review of capital projects using state dollars.

-Washington State designates DAHP as an agency with expertise in cultural resources under the State Environmental Protection Act (SEPA).
+Washington State designates DAHP as an agency with expertise in cultural resources under the State Environmental Policy Act (SEPA).

 The current Washington State Historic Preservation Officer is Dr. Allyson Brooks.